 Top tip: get active

 Being active is an extremely important factor in managing your diabetes effectively.
-Current recommendations for people with diabetes is that they participate in 150 minutes of moderate to vigorous exercise every week, and this should ideally be spread over at least 3 days.
-Being more physically active has so many benefits, including:
+The goal is a little bit of exercise every day.
+30 minutes of walking a day is all you need!
+Being more active has so many benefits, including:

 - Improved blood sugar control by ensuring your insulin works more effectively.